- Oops!Something went wrong.Please try again later.

-Phillips 66 Partners LP’s second-quarter 2019 earnings per unit came in at $1.15, beating the Zacks Consensus Estimate of $1.13 and also the year-ago bottom-line figure of 94 cents.
+Phillips 66 Partners reported second-quarter adjusted 2021 earnings per unit of 91 cents, missing the Zacks Consensus Estimate by a penny and declining from the year-ago quarter’s profit of $1.05.

-Revenues of $401 million rose from $354 million in the year-ago quarter and also beat the Zacks Consensus Estimate of $399 million.
+Revenues of $423 million decreased from $430 million in the year-ago quarter but beat the Zacks Consensus Estimate of $391 million.

-As of Jun 30, 2019, the partnership recorded cash and cash equivalents of $130 million which shows a drastic improvement from the prior quarter result of $2 million.
-Also, the total debt at the end of the quarter reviewed is $3,324 million.
+As of Jun 30, 2021, the partnership recorded cash and cash equivalents of $2 million.
+Total debt at the end of the quarter under review was $3,910 million.
+It has $734 million available under the revolving credit facility.

 How Have Estimates Been Moving Since Then?

-At this time, Phillips 66 Partners LP has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Phillips 66 Partners LP has a subpar Growth Score of D, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Phillips 66 Partners LP has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report